dylants/catsdb/README.md

 # catsdb

-Example app that involves a cat registry.

-Cause, coding exercises.
+Register to create cats.

 ## Overview

 This application consists of a MySQL database which hosts two things: `User`s and `Cat`s.
-There is then a set of APIs which allow you to create and query the database in a specific way.
+There are a set of APIs which allow you to create and query the database in a specific way.
 Below is a description of the APIs available.

-The following APIs are unsecure:
+The following APIs are unsecure (requires no auth):

 - `/register` : POST request, accepts `username` and `password` in the body of the request, and creates a `User` in the database.
 - `/login` : POST request, accepts `username` and `password` in the body of the request, and returns an `authToken`.